dr-mushtaq/Research-Work/ReadMe.md

 ### 🎯 Research Objective
 This thesis proposes a hybrid text summarization model combining T5 and BERT to enhance summary coherence and factual accuracy, benchmarked on a custom dataset.

+### 🎯 Research Questions
+1- How to implement a hybrid method for text summarization that combines the Word Frequency Algorithm with transformer models like T5 and BART?
+2- How to enhance the accuracy of abstractive models T5 and BART by fine-tuning on a self-created dataset?

 ## 📚Chapter: 1  - **Literature Review**